willcd/module5-project/README.md

 ### Data

-There are several datasets of Stack Overflow post data, and for this component I am using two different datasets:
+There are several datasets of Stack Overflow post data, and for this component I am using two different datasets.

+To run this code yourself, please download the data from the links below and place the files in folders as described.

 - 60k Stack Overflow Questions with Quality Rating https://www.kaggle.com/datasets/imoore/60k-stack-overflow-questions-with-quality-rate
+- Importing data: download archive, and extract 'train.csv' and 'valid.csv' to 'data/Quality_60k'

 This is used to build the model, as it contains ground-truth quality ratings.
 It is limited to only posts with the 'python' tag.

 - Python Questions from Stack Overflow https://www.kaggle.com/datasets/stackoverflow/pythonquestions
+- Importing data: download archive, and extract 'Questions.csv', 'Answers.csv', and 'Tags.csv' to 'data/QA_python'

 This is much larger, and is used to see how the smaller dataset's model compares against a larger dataset.
 This is not used to build the model because there is no concrete 'quality' rating, and only things like 'Score' and 'answer_count' are available.